 What is the general job description of a green building consultant?

-I have been running this Green Building consulting firm, Y T Enterprises for the last four years.
-We are doing various projects that are on their way to getting certified through various rating systems like LEED, GRIHA, IGBC Green Homes, Green New Buildings rating and Green Factory.
+I have been running this Green Building consulting firm, InHabit and BuildScape for the past Six years.
+We are doing various projects that are on their way to getting certified through various rating systems like LEED, GRIHA, Well, IGBC Green Homes, Green New Buildings rating and Green Factory.

 The basic role of a green building consultant is to help the project team make a better building with features that benefit the final occupants and owners of the building.
 Most of this has to be achieved with minimum cost escalation.

 A green building consultant needs to be technically sound in almost all areas of construction and operations of the building, even more than the architect in most cases because architects do not normally get involved with the nitty gritties of the MEP services.
 Where as the green building consultant has to provide his stamp of approval in almost all areas of design and planning.

 The scope of work of a green building consultant is listed below.
 I may have missed a few things but at the crux of it all; this is it.

 - Manage entire Green Building rating compliance and documentation process.

 - Current design feedback, project acceptance and then project registration with the certification body